input-output-hk/marconi/doc/read-the-docs-site/architecture/marconi-core-building-blocks.rst

 ---------

 The whole point of an indexer is to expose information about the event they index.
-In Marconi, it's done through the ``Queryable`` typeclass, which has the following deifinition:
+In Marconi, it's done through the ``Queryable`` typeclass, which has the following definition:

 .. code-block:: haskell